 If you’re not thrilled by the paintings in this show, you probably don’t like the modern tradition of oil painting.
-All ten pieces, each measuring twenty-two-by-twenty-nine inches, depict the facade of a different one-story house.
+All ten pieces, each measuring twenty-two by twenty-nine inches, depict the facade of a different one-story house.
 It’s a residential architecture especially popular in America because it offers apparent independence and self-sufficiency at an affordable price.
-That’s something of an illusion, since all these humble buildings, often generic if not identical, are firmly tied into an urban grid and mostly owned by a bank—but fantasies are very important to the popular mind.
+That’s an illusion, since these humble buildings, often generic if not identical, are firmly tied into an urban grid and mostly owned by a bank—but fantasies are important to the popular mind.
 The artist has made these tacky structures even more fantastic by bending lines, twisting planes and ratcheting up chroma every which way.
 Presumably the residents are crackpots, just like their homes, and as this millennial artist celebrates their cartoonish wackiness, she carries Chicago Imagism into its seventh triumphant decade.

 There’s hardly any adolescent sarcasm, belligerence or provocation.
 The virtuosity is closer to Kandinsky than to comic books.
 The imagist subject matter appears to be just an excuse for exuberant painting, much as traditional landscape and still life were for some post-impressionists.
 In that way, she seems closer to an earlier generation of Chicago painters like Francis Chapin (1899-1965) and William S. Schwartz (1896-1977) than to the Hairy Who.
 Garland is such a fluid manipulator of colorful space.
 I can’t really see trees, clouds, doors or roofs.
 I just see calligraphic brush strokes, playful colors and intense formal arrangements.
 Some completely abstract compositions of hers can be found online, as well as depictions of more upscale modernist interiors.
 Her formal imagination, however, seems most prolific when tethered to a humorous, blue-collar, representational subject.